Skip to main content

 And why is RIXML metadata important?

+Metadata means “data about data”; it refers to the structured data that is used to describe content in the machine-readable way that databases, search engines, and ai-powered tools need.
 Metadata is usually unseen by the end user, but is critical for organizing, searching for, and managing content.
-Metadata means “data about data”; it refers to the structured data that is used to describe content in the machine-readable way that databases, search engines, and ai-powered tools need.

 You've already met metadata